“Reducing hospital waste is not just an environmental goal — it directly improves operational efficiency and patient satisfaction.”

 Redesigning systems, smarter logistics, tech solutions

-The sector offers strong potential for innovation.
-Smarter kitchen systems can track consumption in real-time, while logistics solutions can optimize ordering and distribution, reducing waste at the source.
+The sector offers strong potential for innovation across food services, logistics, and materials.
+Digital kitchen systems can track consumption in real time, enabling demand-based production and smarter menu planning.
+Improved logistics can optimize ordering, storage, and distribution, reducing waste at the source.
+Hospitals also provide ideal environments for circular solutions such as composting, biogas recovery, and reusable food-service containers.

 what’s possible.